hgrecco/pizco/docs/serve_in_process.rst

     print(robot_proxy.age)

-A new process is started using the same python interpreter. `Pizco` will provide this new process with the path of the `Robot` class but you need to be sure that any other dependency is available.
+The server is started in a new instance of the same python interpreter. `Pizco` will provide this new process with the path of the `Robot` class but you need to be sure that any other dependency is available.

 If the `Robot` constructor takes some arguments you can give them like this::